 Features

-- Energy Efficient: With a permanent magnet rotor, the brushless motor minimizes rotor losses, reducing power consumption by over 20% compared to 3-phase induction motors with frequency control, contributing to overall energy savings.
+- Energy Efficient: Permanent magnet rotor reduces rotor losses, cutting power consumption by over 20% compared to variable frequency induction motors, supporting energy savings.

 Dimension (Unit: mm)